Exfoliation - First Step in Skincare

 - One half cut lemon

 Mix the coffee and honey in a bowl to make a good paste.
 It does not have to be completely smooth, since granules help you scrub away more.
 Dip lemon into the paste and apply it in gentle circular motions all over your face.
 Pay extra attention to the crevices in your nose and your forehead.
 Take your time to scrub gently.
 After you are done, rinse your face with cold water.
 Follow with a toner and moisturizer.
+You can use this as a body scrub too.

 Sea salt body scrub